5hojib/Aeon/README.md

 # Instruction #

 Edit Config From Here .
-Upload token.pickle and service accounts here.
+Upload token.pickle and service accounts json here.

+This docker is unable to extract accounts.zip .
+So create a folder name accounts and upload all service accounts json in accounts folder.

 # Support Group